List of Intercity-Express lines in Germany: 19

+21

+Five to six trains a day connect Binz via Stralsund with Berlin.
+Not all trains will run on all days of the week.
+Not all trains stop in Bernau bei Berlin.

+18, 20, 22–29

-The primary route segments of lines 18, 20, 22, 24, 25, 26 and 28 all begin in Hamburg-Altona station.
+The primary route segments of lines 18, 20, 22, 24, 25, 26, 28 and 29 all begin in Hamburg-Altona station.
 Some services continue to Kiel and Lübeck, Oldenburg or Stralsund and Binz.
 The trains to Lübeck and Kiel do not stop in Hamburg-Altona.

-Lines 18 and 28 go via Berlin, while lines 20, 22, 24, 25 and 26 go via Hanover.
+Lines 18, 28 and 29 go via Berlin, while lines 20, 22, 24, 25 and 26 go via Hanover.

 Occasionally a train portion begins in Bremen, which is then coupled in Hanover with a portion from Hamburg.
 Lines 20 and 22 pass through several stations in larger cities without stopping.
 During some exhibitions, lines 20, 22, 25 and 26 also serve Hannover Messe/Laatzen station.

 18

-The line 18 was established with the opening of the Nuremberg–Erfurt high-speed railway.
-The trains start in Hamburg or occasionally in Berlin, the first train in the morning starts in Berlin Gesundbrunnen.
-Line 18 runs exclusively via Halle, while the otherwise similar line 28 runs via Leipzig.
-Line 29 uses the same route between Berlin and Munich but stops at fewer stations.
-Coburg is served only by two trains to the north.
-Only three pairs of trains on this line stop in Bamberg daily.
-Up to three train pairs to/from Nuremberg run via Ingolstadt, one train a day running north on this route passes through Ingolstadt without stopping.
-The other three pairs of trains each day change direction of travel in Nuremberg and run via Augsburg to Munich Hauptbahnhof, with further stops in Donauwörth and München-Pasing.
-Services on the line run every two hours, resulting, in conjunction with line 28, in an hourly service between Munich and Berlin.